Fergusson College: Academics

 The courses offer hands on skill experience with overall personality development of the student.
 The course consists of Photography, Voice Over, Script Writing, Media Research, Advertising, Video Editing, Journalism, Broadcast Journalism, Short Film making, and Media Research.
 In 2019 and 2020 Media and Communication Department organised Fergusson International Short Film Festival.
 It was one of the biggest short film festival organised by any college department in India.

 Rankings

-In 2020, Fergusson College was ranked 42nd among colleges in India by National Institutional Ranking Framework.
-It has also received National Heritage status and College of Excellence award by University Grants Commission (India).
+The college is ranked 45th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

-Fergusson College has ranked in the top ten arts and science colleges in India for the past 16 years in the annual survey conducted by India Today-AC Nielsen-ORG-MARG and published in India Today magazine.
-In the state of Maharashtra, it is consistently ranked first in science and arts, followed by St. Xavier's College, Mumbai.

 Departments

 Senior wing of Fergusson University has 14 arts and 16 science departments.